lincc-frameworks/python-project-template/docs/source/new_project.rst

 -------------------------------------------------------------------------------

-If you're interested in using pre-commit hooks to crosscheck your code before you commit it, now is a good time to set that up (it's just one command) - check out :doc:`</practices/precommit>`.
+If you're interested in using pre-commit hooks to crosscheck your code before you commit it, now is a good time to set that up (it's just one command) - check out :doc:`pre-commit <../practices/precommit>`

 Commit the project to your local version control like so to see the pre-commit checks run.